I agree

 • Production and application systems: NatureTec©, 24/7 wastewater sensors, energy efficiency programmes

-PNZ engages in advocacy exclusively where it promotes positive ecological or social outcomes.
-Positions are based on science, robust data and practical experience.
+PNZ engages in advocacy only where it promotes positive environmental or social outcomes.
+Positions are based on science, robust data, and practical experience.

-• Public positioning through specialist contributions, interviews and publications – transparent and verifiable
+• Public positioning through expert articles, interviews, and publications – transparent and verifiable

-• Knowledge transfer to the industry rather than proprietary protection
+• Knowledge transfer to the industry instead of proprietary protection

-• Zero tolerance: No covert payments, no corruption, focus on factual substance
+• Zero tolerance: no covert payments, no corruption, focus on factual argumentation

 Whom we support (selection)